 His research interests include sampling theory, wavelet theory and its applications, sparsity-driven signal processing with application in image super-resolution, neuroscience and art investigation.

-Science Breaks is a new, virtual event series showcasing the impact and relevance of Imperial’s research and work taking place at the College.
+Science Breaks is a virtual event series showcasing the impact and relevance of Imperial’s research and work taking place at the College.